sabre-io/sabre.io/source/baikal/troubleshooting.md

     http://dav.example.org/baikal/html/dav.php/

-For an example of how to set this up, check out the sample configration on the [install][3] doc.
+For an example of how to set this up, check out the sample configuration on the [install][3] doc.

 Can't connect with Windows 10
 -----------------------------

 The Windows 10 client does not support Digest authentication.
-So if you want to support Windows 10, you _must_ use Basic auth. (and please, use SSL).
+So if you want to support Windows 10, you _must_ use Basic auth (and please, use SSL).

 [1]: /dav/webservers/